Rongotai-College/cssgrid2/README.md

 I enjoyed creating this and have added a second language option as a strong national feature.

 ### My design process

+* Layout:
+  * CSS Grid with options for multiple areas for image and text content
+- Colour
+- Font(s)
+- Navigation (Site Map)